christo/loquacious/README.md

   * detect if they are in an engaged mode or just looking
   * invite them to sit down and chat
   * enter introductory mode
+  * on-demand camera contents description
+    * how many fingers am I holding up?
+    * this is my friend jane
+    * does my ass look big in this
+  * periodic pose estimation to detect mode state transitions
+  * pose estimation calibration
+    * if camera moves or scene changes, need to mark engagement zone in camera field
+    * lighting
+    * pose estimation and video frame grab integration
+  * possible whole-scene photo input
+    * it may help the LLM if it can see not only what it looks like but what the actual current deployment scene looks like?
+* Per-deployment configuration needs to know:
+  * event details, maybe including whole schedule of events
+  * VIPs
+  * permanent physical layout and scene design details (red tablecloth, crystal ball, vase of flowers etc.)
+  * if a person asks about an event coming up, we could quip about telling their
+    future: that they will go to that event
 * file save disk cache
   * model-specific text in, text out
 * db logging